Angola: Telecommunications

 Luanda's construction boom is financed largely by oil and diamonds.

 The telecommunications industry is considered one of the main strategic sectors in Angola.

-In October 2014, the building of an optic fiber underwater cable was announced.
+In October 2014, the building of an optic fibre underwater cable was announced.
 This project aims to turn Angola into a continental hub, thus improving Internet connections both nationally and internationally.

 On 11 March 2015, the First Angolan Forum of Telecommunications and Information Technology was held in Luanda under the motto "The challenges of telecommunications in the current context of Angola", to promote debate on topical issues on telecommunications in Angola and worldwide.
 A study of this sector, presented at the forum, said Angola had the first telecommunications operator in Africa to test LTE—with speeds up to 400 Mbit/s—and mobile penetration of about 75%.
 There are about 3.5 million smartphones in the Angolan market, and about 25000 km of optical fibre installed in the country.

 The first Angolan satellite, AngoSat-1, was launched into orbit on 26 December 2017.
-It was launched from the Baikonur space center in Kazakhstan on board a Zenit 3F rocket.
+It was launched from the Baikonur space centre in Kazakhstan on board a Zenit 3F rocket.
 The satellite was built by Russia's RSC Energia, a subsidiary of the state-run space industry player Roscosmos.
 The satellite payload was supplied by Airbus Defence & Space.
 Due to an on-board power failure during solar panel deployment, on 27 December, RSC Energia revealed that they lost communications contact with the satellite.
 Although, subsequent attempts to restore communications with the satellite were successful, the satellite eventually stopped sending data and RSC Energia confirmed that AngoSat-1 was inoperable.
 The launch of AngoSat-1 was aimed at ensuring telecommunications throughout the country.
 According to Aristides Safeca, Secretary of State for Telecommunications, the satellite was aimed at providing telecommunications services, TV, internet and e-government and was expected to remain in operation "at best" for 18 years.

 A replacement satellite named AngoSat-2 was pursued and was expected to be in service by 2020.
 As of February 2021, Ango-Sat-2 was about 60% ready.
 The officials reported the launch was expected in about 17 months, by July 2022.
 The launch of AngoSat-2 occurred on 12 October 2022.